Last Updated on May 29, 2022 by CHANDRAMANI

 - Snapping sound: This is the sound of the dispenser chute closing and is heard after you remove the glass from the water dispenser.

-If you hear loud noises which is unlikely in a brand new fridge, then check out the full guide on Refrigerator making noise.
+If you hear loud noises which is unlikely in a brand new fridge, then check out the full guide on Noisy Refrigerator.

 Also read: Best Outdoor Refrigerator